 Medieval and Renaissance Studies Dissertation Fellowship

 The program awards one full-year dissertation fellowship each year to support a student.
 The award includes Duke’s monthly stipend and covers tuition and fees for health and recreation.
-Note that the health and recreation fees are not included for students beyond their sixth year.
+Note that the health and recreation fees are not included for students in their sixth year and beyond.

 Any graduate student affiliated with the Center and writing a dissertation in the field may apply.
 Preference will be given to students needing fellowship support in order to complete the writing of a dissertation.
 No other funding, whether teaching or fellowship, may be received during the term of the award.
 Fellowship recipients are expected to participate fully in events sponsored by the program.